geostyler/geostyler-beginner-workshop/workshop/edit-ui/geostyler-component.md

 export default App;
 ```

-After this, you should be able to see the `Style` component and you should be able to edit styles.
+Afterwards you should be able to see the `Style` component and you should be able to edit styles.

 [![Style Component](./images/basic.png)](./images/basic.png)